Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Introduction

 \section{Introduction}

-A wide range of problems in science and engineering are formulated as inverse problems, which aim to recover an unknown true signal from its partial and noisy measurement data.
-Recovering an object from synthetic aperture radar (SAR) is a well-known example of an inverse problem for the remote sensing community \cite{SARbook}.
-Another example includes the estimation of sea ice thickness, a parameter of geophysical and climatological importance, from electromagnetic field data \cite{seaicethickness}.
-The Cryogenic Satellite 2 (CryoSat-2) from the European Space Agency (ESA) measures the height difference between the upper surface of floating ice and surrounding water, which contains information on the polar ice \cite{cryosat2}.
+Inverse problems, which aim to recover an unknown signal from partial and noisy measurements, are ubiquitous in science and engineering.
+Examples include reconstructing objects using synthetic aperture radar (SAR) for remote sensing applications \cite{SARbook} and estimating sea ice thickness—an important geophysical parameter—from electromagnetic field data \cite{seaicethickness}.
+The CryoSat-2 satellite from the European Space Agency (ESA), for instance, measures the height difference between floating ice and surrounding water to infer polar ice properties \cite{cryosat2}.

-One of the challenges in the inverse problem is the lack of information to uniquely reconstruct the unknown true signal of interest.
-In recovering the sea ice thickness, the CryoSat-2 data calculates the mean freeboard on 25 km grids, smoothed by the average of all points within the grid points.
-This data collection process yields a spatial resolution equivalent to 125 km \cite{cryosat2resolution}, which is coarse and incomplete to recover important sea ice dynamics, such as cracks.
-Another measurement of sea ice by a research satellite of the National Aeronautics and Space Administration (NASA), the Ice, Cloud, and Elevation Satellite 2 (ICESat-2), improves the spatial resolution to a few meters.
-Still, its overall coverage is limited to a very small fraction of the global scale ice floes \cite{ICESAT2}.
-In addition to being incomplete, the measurement process involves indirect measurement of the signal of interest.
-In the case of the CryoSat-2 data, the sea ice thickness can only be inferred through a nonlinear relation between the thickness and the difference between the upper surface of floating ice and surrounding water measured by CryoSat-2.
+A key challenge in inverse problems is the inherent lack of information needed for a unique reconstruction of the unknown signal.
+For instance, CryoSat-2 calculates sea ice thickness based on mean freeboard measurements over 25 km grids, effectively yielding a coarse spatial resolution of 125 km \cite{cryosat2resolution}.
+This limits the recovery of fine-scale features like cracks in sea ice.
+While NASA’s ICESat-2 satellite improves spatial resolution to a few meters, its coverage is limited to a small fraction of global ice floes \cite{ICESAT2}.
+Moreover, these measurements are indirect; sea ice thickness must be inferred through a nonlinear relationship between the measured height differences and the desired parameter.

-From a mathematical point of view, it is essential to impose additional constraints in formulating the inverse problems to obtain a unique and stable reconstruction.
-With constraints for well-posedness, the inverse problem is often formulated as a regularized inverse problem with an additional penalty or regularization term corresponding to the constraints.
-Historically, $\ell_2$ (or Tikhonov) regularization has been widely used for its computational and analytic convenience in recovering signals with smooth variations.
-If, instead, it is known that the unknown true signal can be represented as a sparse signal (in a certain basis), $\ell_0$ constraint or its convex relaxation, $\ell_1$ constraint, plays an important role \cite{CS2006, CS2013} yielding an $\ell_1$ regularized optimization problem.
-Following this idea, a signal with edges can also be reconstructed using the total variation (TV) regularization that imposes sparsity in the edge domain through the gradient operation \cite{TV1992}.